DammyShittu/Recipe-App/README.md

 > The Recipe app keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
 Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

+## Live Demo

+This [app](https://murmuring-headland-88783.herokuapp.com/) is currently being hosted on Heroku
 ## Screenshot

 Home Page